The Dust Bowl, Its Causes, Impact, With a Timeline and Map

-The massive dust storms forced farmers out of business.
-They lost both their livelihoods and their homes.
+The massive dust storms caused farmers to lose their livelihoods and their homes.
 Deflation from the Depression aggravated the plight of Dust Bowl farmers.
-Prices for the crops they were able to grow fell below subsistence levels.
+Prices for the crops they could grow fell below subsistence levels.
 In 1932, the federal government sent aid to the drought-affected states.

-In 1933, farmers slaughtered 6 million pigs to reduce supply and boost prices.
-The public protested the waste of food.
+In 1933, farmers slaughtered 6.4 million pigs to reduce supply and boost prices.
+It successfully increased prices by at least 20%.
+A hungry nation protested the waste of food.
 In response, the federal government created the Surplus Relief Corporation.
 That made sure excess farm output went to feed the poor.
 After that, Congress appropriated the first funds earmarked for drought relief.

-By 1936, 21 percent of all rural families in the Great Plains received federal emergency relief.
-In some counties, it was as high as 90 percent.
+By 1936, 21% of all rural families in the Great Plains received federal emergency relief.
+In some counties, it was as high as 90%.

 In 1937, the Works Progress Administration reported that drought was the main reason for relief in the Dust Bowl region.
 More than two-thirds were farmers.
 Total assistance was estimated at $1 billion in 1930s dollars.
-The report found that losses in the Dust Bowl affected the entire national economy.
-The Dust Bowl greatly worsened the effects of the Great Depression.
+The Dust Bowl worsened the effects of the Great Depression.

-Regardless of what drains the aquifer, the result is the same.
-Once the water runs out, the Great Plains might become the site of yet another natural disaster.
-Farmers will once again leave the area in droves.
+Once the water in the Ogallala Aquifer runs out, the Great Plains might become the site of yet another Dust Bowl.

-Those that remain will switch to wheat, sorghum, and other sustainable, low-water crops.
-Some will take advantage of the constant winds that created the Dust Bowl to drive giant wind farms.
+Those who remain will switch to wheat, sorghum, and other sustainable, low-water crops.
+Some will take advantage of the constant winds that created the Dust Bowl to drive giant wind turbines, a form of renewable energy.
 A few will allow the grasslands that once dominated to return.
 That will provide habitat for wildlife, making the area attractive to hunters and ecotourists alike.
-(Sources: "Surviving the Dust Bowl," Public Broadcasting Service.
-"Drought in the Dust Bowl Years," National Drought Mitigation Center.
-"Farming in the 1930s," Living History Farm.)